lgoyal06/learnCompilerDesign/README.md

 Goal is to understand how Compiler works.

-We will divide compiler design into phases
+Compiler design comprising of multiple phases

-Current Focus is on ----> Phase 1 : Lexical Analyser
+Oue current Focus is on ----> Phase 1 : Lexical Analyser